-A detailed guide on how I crossed borders from San Cristobal to Guatemala in COVID time, as soon as Guatemala opened to tourists.
+A detailed guide on how I crossed borders from San Cristobal to Guatemala in these hard times for travelers.

 If you are looking to cross borders from Mexico by land I believe crossing from San Cristobal de las Casas to Guatemala is the easiest and safest option.